singhkailash9/discord-bot/README.md

 # discord-bot
-A discord bot by me
+A discord bot by me using Node.js and Discord.js